Jonathan was appointed Managing Director of Red Carnation Hotels in 2000 when there were just four hotels.

 Imbedded in British hospitality, Serena is a regular contributor to hospitality discussions on television and in print media where she addresses key industry issues.
 Passionate about the importance of having a diverse workforce and having been a TEDx speaker in 2016, where she tackled equality for women within the realms of business management, Serena actively promotes an industry of inclusion and has modelled the Georgian House team using this same ethos.

-Julian is on the committee and Treasurer for IOH (Southern), a Bacchus Mentor at Oxford Brookes, and Committee member for Accreditation of Colleges of HE with People 1st.
+Julian is on the committee for IOH (Southern), a Bacchus Mentor at Oxford Brookes, and Committee member for Accreditation of Colleges of HE with People 1st.

 Jonathan is General Manager of the Grand Hotel, Eastbourne, where he started his career as Trainee Manager in 1981.
 Having graduated with a general arts degree but with a fascination for the industry, Jonathan was fortunate to be offered a three year training programme at the Grand, Eastbourne which led to junior management and further progression within DeVere including Deputy General Manager of the Cavendish Hotel, Eastbourne and General Manager of the DeVere Coventry.
 In 1994 Jonathan returned to The Grand as General Manager and retained the post when the hotel was acquired in 1998 and restored by Elite Hotels.